genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 ## ReconcileDatabaseSync

-This is used to check if there are differences between a local DB and a remote DB with the same dictionary.
+This is used to check if there are differences between a local DB and a remote DB with common dictionary tables.
+Typically, this would be used to reconcile tables that are being kept in sync by the GENESIS_SYNC process.

 The local DB's details (host, port, user, etc) are read from the system definition file in the local environment.
 The remote DB's details are specified as options to the command.